Laboratory of Nano-Biophysics of Ionic Liquids

 Dr Visakh Pillai (November 2017 - September 2022)

 Visakh was part of the lab for 5 years (4 years + 1 additional year under a Covid-19 Government payed extension), from November 2017 to September 2022, as Ph.D. student under Prof Benedetto supervision.
-His PhD project focused on the effect of ionic liquids on protein amyloidogenesis and cells by means of atomic force microscopy (AFM), neutron scattering and a number of complimentary techniques.
+His PhD project focused on the effect of ionic liquids on protein amyloidogenesis and cells by means of atomic force microscopy, neutron scattering and a number of complimentary techniques.
 In September 2022, he was awarded two Ph.D. degrees by University College Dublin (IE) and University Roma Tre (IT), respectively, as part of the Double PhD Degree Program between the two Universities.
-In October 2022, he took a postdoctoral fellow position within the chair group of Physical Chemistry & Soft Matter at the Wageningen University and Research (NL) where he is using high resolution AFM, AFM-IR, and bulk spectroscopy approaches to study proteins and amyloids.
+In October 2022, he took a postdoctoral fellow position within the chair group of Physical Chemistry & Soft Matter at Wageningen University and Research (NL), where he used high-resolution AFM, AFM-IR, and bulk spectroscopy approaches to study proteins and amyloids.
+In January 2025, Visakh joined the Self-Organising Soft Matter group at TU Eindhoven (NL) as a postdoctoral fellow, where he is working on nanoscale characterisation and application of ice interactive materials relevant in cryopreservation.

 During his PhD, Visakh: (i) published 6 scientific papers (5 as first author) including 2 J Phys Chem Lett, 2 Biophys Rev, 1 J Phys Chem B, 1 Phys Chem Chem Phys; (ii) presented many posters at international conferences and gave 2 talks, including one at the European Biophysical Congress EBSA 2021; (iii) was awarded a poster prize at the European Biophysical Congress EBSA 2019; (iv) attended 2 schools including the Niels Bohr School on Neutron Scattering; (v) carried out 2 neutron scattering experiments; (vi) served as tutor in the UCD Physics Summer School.